 Try: W3schools and follow the links for learning html, and create a basic web page.
 The answer to almost all things associated with HTML (or web development as a whole) is in this web site.
 Under the HTML tutorials link (on the top left of the page) there are try it yourself examples of HTML coding.
 With this viewer you can create pages and look at them instantly.

 You may have noticed that web pages can be created by using only a text editor.
 There are many types of software out there that can help you in creating elaborate pages, but it is very helpful to be able to open up your documents in a text editor if necessary.
-Wordpad is not really a good editor for that, and editors such as gedit on Linux or notepad++ for a Windows OS, provide a better presentation of HTML.
+Wordpad is not really a good editor for that, and editors such as gedit on Linux or Notepad++ for a Windows OS, provide a better presentation of HTML.
 Check out gedit (type gedit in the Linux shell – it is the default editor on the lab machines) or Notepad++ on osmotar later on once you have a page to edit.

 Using Sea Monkey to create web pages

 We are going to use Mozilla’s simple web page editor to create a basic page for your GIS lab account.
 First copy the text from the w3schools page into wordpad or gedit .
 How does it look?
 Now open Notepad++ and paste the same content into it.
 What do you notice?
-Editors that are better equiped to deal with mark up languages such as HTML – give a much easier representation of the page content
+Editors that are better equipped to deal with mark up languages such as HTML – give a much easier representation of the page content

 Open up Firefox and type “www.gis.unbc.ca/~username/” in the address bar.
 What just happened here?
-Do you see the relationship between your public_html directory and locations to be found at www.gis.unbc.ca?
+Do you see the relationship between your public_html folder and locations to be found at www.gis.unbc.ca?
 Why did we not have to type index.html after our usernames?

 Open up SeaMonkey (Mozilla’s web suite) and click File –> Open file to open the file you just saved in wordpad/Notepad++ (you may have to close the editor first).
 This should appear as a web page.
 Now click File –> Edit page.